-The Bank has capitalized software assets, net of amortization, of \$36 million and \$41 million at December 31, 2006 and 2005, respectively.
-Amortization expense was \$19 million for each of the years ended December 31, 2006 and 2005, respectively.
-Capitalized software assets are reported as a component of "Other assets" and the related amortization is reported as a component of "Other expenses."
+The Bank has capitalized software assets, net of amortization, of \$35 million and \$36 million at December 31, 2007 and 2006, respectively.
+Amortization expense was \$19 million for each of the years ended December 31, 2007 and 2006, respectively.
+Capitalized software assets are reported as a component of "Other assets" and the related amortization is reported as a component of "Other credits."

-Assets impaired as a result of the Bank's restructuring plan, as discussed in Note 11, include furniture and equipment.
-There were no asset impairment losses in 2006 and 2005.
+Assets impaired as a result of the Bank's restructuring plan, as discussed in Note 11, include check equipment.
+Asset impairment losses of \$3.0 million for the period ending December 31, 2007 were determined using fair values based on quoted market values or other valuation techniques and are reported as a component of "Other credits."
+The Bank had no impairment losses in 2006.